S0ULMutlittol/Lua-Scripts/Readme.md

     print("Hello World")
  end

-local name = game.Players.LocalPlayer.Name -- the name of the localplayer
+local name = game.Players.LocalPlayer.Name -- the name of the localplayer (only for roblox games!)

 if name == "idk" then -- if the name is idk it will print whitelisted or sum thing, you can use this as an beginner whitelist! print("whitelisted or sum things")